parkenconsulting-tech/parkenconsulting.com/docs/guide/how-to-start-parcel-forwarding-company-like-myus-or-ship-it-to-or-shop-usa/clients/shoppreparcels-india.md

 - From: India
 - To: Global

-Profile: ShoppRe is started by Nikkitha Shanker & Saira Hassan in 2016
+**Profile**: ShoppRe is started by Nikkitha Shanker & Saira Hassan in 2016